-But trust us, there are ones that will hold you from cover to cover!
-To save you from time-consuming searches, we put together top five project management books that are praised for their practical value and good style by the project management community, or helped us in our own experience.
-Please note that it’s not a ranking.
-The order of the books is pretty much random.
+But trust us, there are ones that will hold your attention from cover to cover!
+To save you from time-consuming searches, we put together a list of five top project management books that are praised for their practical value and good style by the project management community, or have helped us in our own experience.

 Making Things Happen: Mastering Project Management